'Very angry': Uvalde locals grapple with school chief's role - NewsBreak

 “The truth will come out,” said the man before closing the door.

-On Tuesday, Travis Considine, chief communications officer for the Texas Department of Public Safety, said Arredondo had not responded to DPS interview requests for two days, Considine said.

-State Sen. Roland Gutierrez, a Democrat whose district includes Uvalde, said on CNN’s “State of the Union” on Sunday that he's asking a lot of questions after “so many things went wrong.”
+State Sen. Roland Gutierrez, a Democrat whose district includes Uvalde, said on CNN’s “State of the Union” that he's asking a lot of questions after “so many things went wrong.”

 He said one family told him that a first responder told them that their child, who was shot in the back, likely bled out.
 “So, absolutely, these mistakes may have led to the passing away of these children as well,” Gutierrez said.